yajasmalhotra/TAsker/README.md

 - As a user, I want to be able to load my schedule from a file and continue with all scheduled events unchanged.

+<h3>Phase 4: Task 2 </h3>

+I chose to implement a bi-directional relationship between the classes Task and TeachingAssistant.
+In this application, a TA can be assigned to any number of tasks, while a task itself can have any number of TA's assigned to it.

 <h3>Phase 4: Task 3</h3>

 Overall, I am quite happy with the design and implementation of my project.
 I needed to implement two very similar